jpanken/jpanken.github.io/_posts/2016-11-17-databases.md

 I served as the "Database Master" for our group project.
 That meant that I created the database in mysql, using the 'CREATE TABLE' command.
-I also figured out how to set the random ID number as the primary key and found the command to load all the data into the database.
+I also figured out how to set the random ID number as the primary key (but not that we needed to do that) and found the command to load all the data into the database.
 When I found that last command, I was so relieved!
 We never figured out if we could load the data into the mysql database from Todd's or Grace's development environments.

 While I was Googling, I found a command that would have allowed me to add users to my mysql, but there was apparently an error in my syntax that I couldn't